How to Decorate a Green and White Christmas Tree

-Most people think of red and green when they think of Christmas tree, but you don't have to follow tradition.
+Most people think of red and green when they think of Christmas decorations, however you don't have to use red decor.

 Here are the steps for how to decorate a green and white Christmas tree.